Receive our newsletter

 Can I bring my dog during winter?

-Between November and April, we welcome well-behaved dogs to visit the harbour and village.
+Between 14 September and 30 April (excluding Easter), we welcome well-behaved dogs to visit the harbour and village.
 Please keep your dog on a short lead at all times.

 Why is the castle closed during winter?

-The castle and church is closed this winter for maintenance works and reopens in the spring.
+The castle and church is closed this winter for maintenance works and reopens 15 March 2026.

 Why is the garden closed during winter?